Tyk and OWASP Top Ten Threats

 These business flows are application specific, being unique to the API’s backend systems.
 Subsequently, the API owner is responsible for addressing the security issues posed by this threat.
 Furthermore, to discover points of exploitation and test IT security breaches, pentesting is recommended.

-The APIM can be used to protect sensitive endpoints using authentication and authorisation.
+The APIM can be used to protect sensitive endpoints using authentication and authorization.
 Tyk recommends considering splitting Admin APIs from client facing APIs.
-This allows authentication and authorisation checks to be defined and managed by different governance models, thus establishing clear role models.
+This allows authentication and authorization checks to be defined and managed by different governance models, thus establishing clear role models.

-Furthermore, the APIM can validate authentication and authorisation by scope to ensure that the client has the correct credentials before the upstream API processes the request.
+Furthermore, the APIM can validate authentication and authorization by scope to ensure that the client has the correct credentials before the upstream API processes the request.

 7 - Server Side Request Forgery (SSRF)